Epilepsy and employment

 Workplace advocacy and training

 Epilepsy Queensland can assist with conversations with employers to help build an understanding of epilepsy or provide you with wording should you wish to disclose epilepsy to your employer.
 We also offer in-house or on-site training for Understanding Epilepsy and Seizure First Aid to help build understanding in the workplace and help employees feel comfortable in assisting someone who has a seizure.
-You can find out more here and about upcoming training opportunities here.
+You can find out more, including upcoming training opportunities here.

 If you are unable to work due to uncontrolled seizures, this does not mean you cannot make a positive contribution should you choose to.